crate/cloud-reference/docs/subscription-plans.rst

 CrateDB Cloud subscription plans
 ================================

-The standard CrateDB Cloud deployment process offers four subscription plans, labelled CR1 to CR4.
+The standard CrateDB Cloud deployment process offers five subscription plans, labeled CR0 to CR4.
 Each of these plans consists of two dimensions: compute and storage.
 The compute configuration is set for each plan, but can be scaled horizontally by adding or subtracting nodes during or after deployment.
 Storage is configured separately: on deployment you can set the desired storage capacity for your cluster, within the range of storage capacity options provided for that plan.
+Storage can also be scaled up, but cannot be lowered after that.
 To view the current plans, prices, and compute and storage ranges, refer to our `pricing page`_.

 For details on signup, cluster configuration, and cluster deployment, you can make use of our `deployment tutorial`_.